 In addition to technical skills, Instructors will teach and facilitate the interpersonal skills needed for students to function effectively as a team, accomplish goals and tackle new challenges every day.
-Challenges on course are designed to guide students through taking risks, drawing upon inner resources and developing trust in one another for activities like the peak attempt.
-With lighter packs, participants will start before the sun rises to summit a mountain and be rewarded with 360 degree views and an incredible sense of accomplishment.
+Challenges on course are designed to impel students toward taking risks, drawing upon inner resources and developing trust in one another.
+One example is the peak attempt.
+With lighter packs, students start before the sun rises to summit a mountain and are rewarded with 360-degree views and an incredible sense of accomplishment.

-Outward Bound believes in order for profound learning to take place, there must be time to reflect on the experience.
-Within course, the solo is that opportunity.
+Outward Bound believes, in order for profound learning to take place, there must be time to reflect on the experience.
+During course, the Solo is that opportunity.
 It is a chance to experience solitude in the wilderness without distraction while also taking a break from the physical rigors of course.
 Students are separated from their group for a period of time which depends on course length and Instructor assessment of group capability.
 Solo sites are chosen to provide solitude.
-Participants have all necessary equipment, food and water.
-Solos range in length from 12 hours to 72 hours.
+Students have all necessary equipment, food and water.
+The maximum time for Solo on this course is 72 hours.

 The Sierra Nevada range is California’s backyard and wonderland of wilderness, waterfalls, lakes and peaks.
-It’s an enormous range – spanning more than 400 miles from north to south, and 70 miles east to west.
-Outward Bound courses take place in the southern and western parts of the Sierras: Ansel Adams Wilderness, Yosemite National Park and Sequoia Kings Canyon National Park.
+It’s an enormous range — spanning more than 400 miles from north to south, and 70 miles east to west.
+Courses take place in the southern and western parts of the Sierras: Ansel Adams Wilderness, Yosemite National Park and Sequoia Kings Canyon National Park.

-Summer in the Sierras is mostly sunny, with occasional rain and cold evenings.
+Summer in the Sierras is mostly sunny with occasional rain and cold evenings.
 Snowfall is unlikely, though June courses may traverse atop lingering winter and spring snow.
-Summer temperature tends towards the 70s and 80s during the day dipping into the 30s to 50s in the evening and overnight.
+Summer temperatures tend to be in the 70s to 80s during the day, dipping into the 30s to 50s in the evening and night.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.